kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Offlin.md

 ## Overview

-Offline Playback refers to the ability to play downloaded content.
-The device doesn't have to actually be offline (i.e. with no network access) to use downloaded assets.
+Offline Playback refers to the ability to play downloaded content, although the device doesn't actually have to be offline (i.e., without network access) to use downloaded assets.

-Conceptually, setting up offline playback has 3 parts:
+Conceptually, setting up offline playback requires three steps:

 1. Download the content
 2. Register the downloaded content with the SDK